amundsen-io/amundsen/docs/roadmap.md

 #### “Order by” for columns
 *What*: we want to help users make sense of what are the columns people use in the tables we index.
 Within a frequently used table, a column might not be used anymore because it is know to be deprecated
 *Status*: implementation has not started

-#### Index online datastores
-*What*: We want to make our DynamoDB and other online datastores discoverable by indexing them.
-For this purpose, we will probably leverage the fact that we have a centralized IDL (interface definition language)
-*Status*: implementation has not started